 Scientists have confirmed that low birth weight is linked to less cognitive health in the baby.

 Having a healthy weight at the time of birth is typically considered a good sign of health.
-And for good reason, because it often means the baby has received good nourishment within the womb.
+And for good reason, because it often means the baby has received good nourishment in the womb.

-Newer research is not only proving this out, but surprisingly showing that early birth weight can affect our cognition as we fade into our elderly years.
+Science is not only proving this out, but surprisingly showing that early birth weight can affect our cognition as we fade into our elderly years.

 Research from the U.S. National Institute on Aging in Bethesda, MD has found that lower birth weight can mean lower cognitive function later in life.

 The caveat is that this association is limited to those with lower levels of education.

 The researchers selected and analyzed birth records of 1,254 men and women from Iceland who were born between 1907 and 1935.
 All the subjects selected were given cognitive testing along with MRI brain scans at approximately 75 years of age.